Trump calls E.U. 'a foe,' claims 'nothing bad' to come from meeting Putin

 "No, I look at them all," he said.
 "Look E.U. is very difficult ...
 I love those countries.
 I respect the leaders of those countries.
 But, in a trade sense, they've really taken advantage of us and many of those countries are in NATO and they weren't paying their bills."

-Donald Tusk, president of the European Council, refuted the claim that the E.U. and the United States were at odds.
+Donald Tusk, president of the European Council, disputed the claim that the E.U. and the United States were at odds.

-This latest interview segment, in which the president had harsher words for the European Union and FBI Agent Peter Strzok than for Russia, follows a heated summit between Trump and NATO partners in Brussels and new charges against Russian intel officers for alleged meddling in the 2016 election campaign.
+The latest interview, in which the president had harsher words for the European Union and FBI Agent Peter Strzok than for Russia, follows a heated summit between Trump and NATO partners in Brussels and new U.S. charges against Russian intelligence officers for alleged meddling in the 2016 election campaign.

 Russia earned some moderate criticism from the president Sunday, however.